rolyv/Stash-Reviewers-Chrome-Extension/README.md

 * Check for new version
 * Settings
     * user can choose features to enable/disable inside extension option
     * user can choose to receive desktop notification only for comments on his PR, mention or answer.
     * user can map a repository name to a specific name to match his remote name in git

 ### Installation

 #### Chrome
-you can find this extension on chrome webstore here: https://chrome.google.com/webstore/detail/bitbucket-server-extensio/hlagecmhpppmpfdifmigdglnhcpnohib
+you can find this extension on chrome webstore here: https://chrome.google.com/webstore/detail/bitbucket-server-extensio/lobhfmcekdkhhijecpfcjajmlajgfjjk

 OR from the code source of this repository:

 - clone this repository
 - Go to chrome settings->extensions (extension manager)
 - Check the "Developer Mode" checkbox
 - Click on "Load unpacked extension" button.
 - From there choose the extension/chrome/src folder of this repository.

-#### Firefox (webextensions)
-you can find this module on mozilla addons website here: https://addons.mozilla.org/en-US/firefox/addon/bitbucket-server-extension/

-OR from this repository:

-- download last .xpi (according to version number) from extension/firefox/dist/
-- go to extensions panel and click on the tools icon on the right next to the search field and select : Install add-on from file.
-- then browse extension/firefox/dist and select the xpi file.

-Note: if ff version is greater than 41 you will have to change xpinstall.signatures.required value to false in about:config page.

 ### Configuration